rayburgemeestre/cheerpweb/README.md

 And all of the above is deployed on Kubernetes, for this see the `./kube` directory.

-There is no storage support, so saving or sharing code is not yet possible.
-Be careful with this!

 ## Build

 For nodejs projects it can be difficult to setup a dev environment.